tmatofa/quickstart-eks-cdk-python/README.md

 # EKS CDK Quick Start (in Python)

-> **DEVELOPER PREVIEW NOTE:** Thise project is currently available as a preview and should not be considered for production use at this time.
+> **DEVELOPER PREVIEW NOTE:** This project is currently available as a preview and should not be considered for production use at this time.

 This Quick Start is a reference architecture and implementation of how you can use the Cloud Development Kit (CDK) to orchestrate the Elastic Kubernetes Serivce (EKS) to quickly deploy a more complete and "production ready" Kubernetes environment on AWS.